For hipsters the future is retro!

 A memorable event using our vintage furniture was a 50th birthday in an aeroplane hangar with a helicopter as part of the set!
 They created a chill-out zone and bar with the vintage furniture and the birthday boy was flown in by helicopter for his party, amazing!

 We provided furniture hire at the Truman Brewery venue in London for a prestigious corporate event, a media show for a giant US soft drinks company.
-They used vintage furniture as a bar and ‘green’ area which helps them differentiate their event and not seem ostentatious or too self-important.
+They used vintage furniture as a bar and ‘green’ area which helps them differentiate their event and not seem ostentatious or too self-important looking in richmond va air conditioning service in nerby.
 It is a constant source of excitement to discover new things to work with and even though being a furniture hire company we need to create 25 pieces or so of each piece of furniture, we can still build in slight differences or incorporate something of emotional value into the piece.

-If an Event Organiser needs to feature a particular colour scheme or fabric then we can do that too, it’s nice to collaborate and I am always happy if an event organiser wants to chat or discuss a new vintage piece they have in mind.
+If an Event Organiser needs to feature a particular colour scheme or fabric then we can do that too, it’s nice to collaborate and I am always happy if an event organiser wants to chat or discuss a new vintage piece they have in mind the best things to do in belgrade at night.
 For more contemporary themes, we have our new brightly coloured furniture in the pipeline too, bright pink tables and bright blue chaise longues look amazing together …so again more food for thought for our event organiser clients and I hope a bit of inspiration too.”
 Mark Weeks -Pearson

 I’m off to look for a piano now…I want to make a ‘bar out of it to serve drinks or maybe I can make it from a VW camper van that would be fun …” Mark Weeks -Pearson